mkloubert/go-package-manager/README.md

 gpm add project react-project https://github.com/ofnullable/react-spa-template
 ```

 you define the alias `react-project` which refers to the Git repository in `https://github.com/ofnullable/react-spa-template`.
-This information will be stored in `projects.yaml` file inside your `$HOME/.gpm` folder.
+This information will be stored in `projects.yaml` file inside your `<GPM-ROOT>` folder.

 If you later run